the-carlisle-group/Text2Date/README.md

 ## Distribution

 Text2Date is a Dado project that may be included as a dependency in the normal way.
-However, the releases also contains namespace script **Text2Date.apln**, which may be copy/pasted or fixed into a project or workspace.
+However, the releases also contain a namespace script **Text2Date.apln**, which may be copy/pasted or fixed into a project or workspace.

 ## Further Reading